7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 The subject of a grievance is normally not considered by the Commission on Administrative and Professional Faculty Affairs while it is simultaneously under review by another committee or panel of the university.

 Adjudication of disputes on the validity of issues qualifying for consideration under the faculty grievance procedures: If either the step one or step two administrator rules that an issue does not qualify for the grievance process, the grievant may write to the chair of the Commission on Administrative and Professional Faculty Affairs (CAPFA) within five weekdays of receiving such notification and request a ruling.
-The chair of CAPFA, two A/P faculty members from CAPFA selected by the CAPFA chair in consultation with the associate vice president for human resources or the associate provost for faculty affairs, and the chair of the reconciliation team deliberate and determine the admissibility of the matter to the grievance process.
+The chair of CAPFA, two A/P faculty members from CAPFA selected by the CAPFA chair in consultation with the associate vice president for human resources and, depending on the reporting structure of the grievant, the vice provost for faculty affairs, and the chair of the reconciliation team deliberate and determine the admissibility of the matter to the grievance process.
 A written report of the results of the deliberations is sent to all parties concerned.

 7.7.5 Particular Concerns and Definitions